Did you tie the “koshihimo”?

 Make sure your collar ends

-1. Leave the collar end more than 3 cm on the right.
+1. Leave the collar end at least 3 cm on the right.

 Straighten “ohashori” tuck